 Report your injury to your employer as soon as possible.
 Once they know you have been off the job for seven days due to work-related injuries, the employer has a limited amount of time to file a workers’ compensation claim on your behalf.
-Special types of compensation are available if you can still work but not as much as before, or if you lost a loved one to a work-related accident.
+Special types of compensation are available if you can still work but not as much as before or if you lost a loved one to a work-related accident.

-If all else fails, you may file a formal complaint with the OWCA.
+If all else fails, you may file a formal complaint with the local OWCA office.
 This may involve filling out a form and, in most cases, paying a fee.
 If you run into trouble with either your employer or your insurance company when applying for benefits, you can also give Laborde Earles Injury Lawyers a call.
 We will fight hard on your behalf for the money you need.

 Filing a workers’ compensation claim and going through mediation may sound like a lot of work, especially if your injury has left you at less than your best.
 You deserve the opportunity to focus on your recovery, not on strenuous legal matters.

-A workers’ compensation lawyer may help you fight for compensation while minimizing the amount of work you have to do to complete your claim.
+A workers’ compensation lawyer from our team may help you fight for compensation while minimizing the amount of work you have to do to complete your claim.
 Let Laborde Earles Injury Lawyers deal with your employer and their insurance company on your behalf.
 We can work on your case by:

 - Submitting the paperwork: You do not have to worry about filling things out correctly or forgetting about strict deadlines.
 Your lawyer can either fill out the paperwork for you or double-check your work to make sure everything is accurate.

 - Collecting evidence: Document evidence, such as medical records, may help back up your claims about the accident and your injury.
-It may persuade an insurance company to approve your claim.
+As such, it may persuade an insurance company to approve your claim.

 - Representing you at meetings: Negotiating with an insurance company can be a daunting prospect.
 Let your lawyer do it for you.
 No matter how far you want to take your case, we will fight vigorously by your side the whole way.